mhusm/XD-MVC/Framework/readme.md

 ```

-Connecting to the server.
+### Connecting to the server
 None of the attributes are required.
-If `reconnect` is set to `true`, the device will automatically try to reocnnect to previously connected devices.
+If `reconnect` is set to `true`, the device will automatically try to reconnect to previously connected devices.
 ```html
 <xdmvc-connection server="darroch.inf.ethz.ch" port="9000" ajaxPort="9001" reconnect="true"></xdmvc-connection>
 ```

-Specifying objects for synchronisation.
+### Specifying objects for synchronisation.
 Each object must have an identifier (here gallery, cursors).
 Only objects and arrays can be synchronised.
 Currently, objects are transmitted as a whole, but for arrays there is a delta update mechanism.
 ```html